flutter/website/src/release/breaking-changes/material-3-migration.md

 indicate elevation (for example, `Card` and `ElevatedButton`) and others might only use `surfaceTint` to indicate elevation (such as `AppBar`).

-To return to the widget’s previous behavior, set, set `Colors.transparent` to `ColorScheme.surfaceTint` in the theme.
-To differentiate a widget’s shadow from the content (when it has no shadow), set the `ColorScheme.shadow` color to the `shadowColor` property in the widget theme without a default shadow color.
+To return to the widget's previous behavior, set, set `Colors.transparent` to `ColorScheme.surfaceTint` in the theme.
+To differentiate a widget's shadow from the content (when it has no shadow), set the `ColorScheme.shadow` color to the `shadowColor` property in the widget theme without a default shadow color.